FAQ & Troubleshooting

 Argmax validates the authenticity and integrity of each package asset with checksums.
 This error is observed only when a user's Xcode is open at the exact time when Argmax publishes a new SDK version to the private SwiftPM registry.

 The root cause is that Xcode compares the new package against the previous package's checksum.
-We are working with Apple to resolve this Xcode problem.
+We have already merged a fix for the issue in the open source Swift Package Manager project and are working with Apple to resolve the issue in Xcode.

 trash ~/Library/Developer/Xcode/DerivedData/YourApp*